VikrantDhokale1/google-cloud-function-node-example/README.md

+Read through the tutorial here: [How to build a Google Cloud Function with NodeJS](https://www.zesty.io/mindshare/build-guides/building-google-cloud-functions-in-zestyio/)

 # Google Cloud Platform (GCP) Cloud Function Example for NodeJS with YAML secrets, CORS, and local testing

 This is an example starter codebase for launching a cloud function into Google Cloud Platform (GCP).
 Learn more about cloud functions at https://cloud.google.com/functions/.
 This cloud function is written in NodeJS v8.